elixir-nx/nx/README.md

 ## Usage

-List EXLA as a dependency in your project:
+Add EXLA as a dependency in your project:

 ```elixir
 def deps do